MarcoReidelbach/MaRDMO-Plugin/README.md

 To actually use RDMO, a questionnaire (or more than one) needs to be added.
 To do this, click on "Management", choose "Domain" and import `domains.xml` from `MaRDMO/catalog`.
 Do the same for `options.xml`, `conditions.xml` and `questions.xml` by choosing "Options", "Conditions" and "Questions", respectively.
 Ensure, that `questions.xml` is added last.

-### Wikibase Installation, Setup, and MaRDMO Coupling

-You may test MaRDMO with a local wikibase, e.g. a [local MaRDI Portal instance](https://github.com/MaRDI4NFDI/portal-compose) or any other [wikibase](https://www.mediawiki.org/wiki/Wikibase/Installation).
-Follow the individual installation guides.
-If you do not use the local MaRDI Portal instance make sure that all MaRDI requirements, e.g. [Math Extension](https://www.mediawiki.org/wiki/Extension:Math/de) are met.

-Once the local wikibase instance is set up, define a bot for creating and editing.
-Store the bot name (`lgname`) and bot password (`lgpassword`) in `MaRDMO/func/config_empty.py`.
-If you do not use the local MaRDI Portal instance adjust the URIs of the Wiki (`mardi_wiki`), the API (` mardi_api`), and the SPARQL endpoint (`mardi_endpoint`).
-Rename `config_empty.py` to `config.py`.

-To add workflows to the wikibase several Items and Properties need to be present in your wikibase instance.
-A complete list can be found in `MaRDMO/func/id.py`.
-Add the required Items and Properties to your wikibase and adjust `id.py` if your QIDs and PIDs differ.
-(Will be automated soon...)

 ## Usage of RDMO and Export/Query Plugin

-Once you completed the installation, the MaRDMO Questionnaire can be used to document (loacal or wikibase) and query workflows.
+Once you completed the installation, the MaRDMO Questionnaire can be used to document and query workflows.
 Therefore, select "Create New Project" in RDMO and choose a proper name for your project (this name will be used as wokflow name and label in the wikibase), assign the "MaRDI Workflow Documentation" catalog and click on "Create Project".
 Your project is now created.
 On the right hand side in the "Export" category you may notice the "MaRDI Export/Query" button.

 Choose "Answer Questions" to start the interview.
 With the first question the Operation Modus of the Export/Query Plugin is determined: